linlyu97/Data-Acquisition-IoT/README.md

     <li>The repeatability about humidity is  ±1% </li>
     <li>The repeatability about temperature is  ±0.2°C </li>
 </ul>
-<p> DHT11Static behavior: Dynamic Behavior</p>
+<p> DHT11Static behavior: Lag</p>
   <ul>
-    Lag: there is a lag between the changes in temperature or humidity intensity and resistance of sensor.
+    There is a lag between the changes in temperature or humidity intensity and resistance of sensor.
 However, this lag can be ignored.
   </ul>
 <p> MQ-2: Sensitivity</p>
 <ul>